-For simulation we set $d=1, \alpha=3$, and $\beta=10$.
-We use $5\times 10^6$ gradient evaluations to generate $5\times 10^6$ samples from MLAa, MLAm and MZZS.
-Note that in one dimension MZZS and MBPS coincide.
-For each set of samples we calculate the Wasserstein-1 error between the samples and true samples from the Gamma distribution.
+For the simulations we consider dimensions $d=1$ and $d=100$ with shape parameters $\alpha_i=3$, and rate parameters $\beta_i=10$ for all $i$.
+We use $5\times 10^6$ gradient evaluations to generate $5\times 10^6$ samples from MLAa, MLAm, MAMLA and MZZS.
+For each set of samples we calculate the Wasserstein-1 error between the empirical distribution of the first component and the corresponding true samples of the Gamma distribution.
 This is repeated $100$ times and Figure~\ref{fig:gamma_box_plots} gives box plots of these Wasserstein errors.
-We have included a box plot showing the error between copies of the true samples which we use to measure the Monte Carlo error coming from the estimation of the Wasserstein error.
+We have also included a box plot showing the error between copies of the true samples which we use to measure the Monte Carlo error coming from the estimation of the Wasserstein error.

 As we see from Figure~\ref{fig:gamma_box_plots} the MZZS leads to the smallest bias of the algorithms, due to the correlation between the samples there is more error than that observed from using independent true samples.